reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    So, there must be a way for a child device to subscribe for all data meant for itself and its own child devices, excluding its siblings and their child devices.
 1. Monitor the liveness of a piece of software running on a device (tedge or child) from the cloud.
+   Certain services running on a device could be critical to the overall functioning of that device.
+   Hence monitoring the health/liveness of these services also would be critical.
 1. Gather the usage metrics of a software component(service) running on a device as measurements pushed to the cloud, associated to an entity representing that software linked to that device, and not the device itself.
-   An identity separate from the device is key here to ease the management of that component from the cloud.
+   An identity separate from the device is key here, to ease the management of that component from the cloud.
    It is also required so that when that component is removed from the device, all data associated with it is removed as well.
    It must be linked to a device as software component does not have independent existence and is managed by a device.
    When a device is removed, all services linked to it are removed as well, as they're obsolete without the device.